 During these dates, Cuban carnivals are held in regions such as Havana, Santiago de Cuba, Pinar del Rio, Las Tunas, Holguin, Matanzas and Villa Clara.
 The characteristics are similar between regions:

 This celebration is one of the most popular and attractive in Cuba.
-The best parts are the lights, the dances, the colorful costumes typical of the regions and traditional Caribbean music.
+The best parts are the lights, the dances, the colourful costumes typical of the regions and traditional Caribbean music.
 It is celebrated in the province of Villa Clara, in San Juan de los Remedios.
-It began in 1820 as a religious tradition and today it is a mixture between the religious folkloric traditions.
+It began in 1820 as a religious tradition and today it is a mixture between the religious and folkloric traditions.

 The aim of the festival is to remember the movements and theatrical exponents that changed the world.
 The date of the celebration is not always the same, so if you want to attend check at the beginning of the year.
 It usually occurs in mid-August or late October.

 Check out the schedule of the presentations, schedules and places to attend.
 Remember that there will be not only Cuban theatrical shows.
 There are also countries such as Brazil, Colombia, Australia, Venezuela, Spain and Germany.

 The celebrations in Cuba are surrounded by an atmosphere of euphoria and joy and sometimes you can be careless.
 Although this is a country with a low level of crime, we must take certain precautions and security measures, here are some: